Things You Should Know About Rip Tides and Currents

 – or a break in the incoming wave pattern.

-If you are caught in a rip current, keep calm, conserve energy and think clearly.
+If you are caught in a rip current, stay calm, conserve energy and think clearly.
 Never fight against the current.
-Swim out of the current in a direction parallel to the shoreline.
+Swim or move yourself in a direction parallel to the shoreline.
 When out of the current, swim at an angle away from the current and toward the shore.
 If you are unable to swim out of the rip current, float or calmly tread water.
 When out of the current, swim toward shore.
-If you are unable to reach shore, draw attention to yourself by waving your arms and yelling for help.
+If you are unable to reach shore, draw attention to yourself by waving your arms and calling for help.

 If you see someone in trouble, don’t become a victim yourself.
 Many people drown each summer while trying to save someone else from a rip current.
 Get help from a lifeguard if one is available.
 If not, have someone call 911.
 Throw the rip current victim something that floats such as a life jacket, cooler or inflatable ball.

-It is important to note that under any conditions rip currents can occur and beachgoers should know how to swim and to heed the advice of beach patrol before entering the surf.
+It is important to note that rip currents can occur under any conditions and beachgoers should know how to swim and listen to the advice of beach patrol before entering the surf.
 When areas of rip currents are marked with signs, respect the signage and avoid the area.